ShubraChowdhury/DeepReinforcementLearning/p3_collab-compet/Report.md

 ### Implementation Details

-There are 3 main files ddpg_agent.py and model.py, and  Continuous-Control.ipynb.
+There are 3 main files ddpg_agent.py and model.py, and  Tennis.ipynb.

 1. model.py: Architecture and logic for the neural networks implementing the actor and critic for the chosen DDPG algorithm.
     Actor model has 2 fully connected layer (of 400 and 300 units) and Critic has 3 fully connected layer (of 400, 300 and 100 units).
 In both case a 1D batch normalization has been used.Input and output layers sizes are determined by the state and action space.